osmanakol/HoloMail/README.md

 # HoloMail
-You can send a lot of mail easily
+You can send a lot of mail easily.

+Project struct TypeScript with Node JS.